yazidsupriadi/learning-docker/tutorial.md

 ## update source code
 after update the source code

-1. build container:
+build container
-        docker build -t getting-started .
-2. try to run the container with command : docker run -dp 3000:3000 getting-started then replacing old container  with
-3.command to get ID Container
+        docker build -t getting-started . try to run the container with command : docker run -dp 3000:3000 getting-started then replacing old container  with command to get ID Container
         docker ps
-4.Use the docker stop command to stop the container.
+Use the docker stop command to stop the container.
    Swap out <the-container-id> with the ID from docker ps
     docker stop <the-container-id>
   Once the container has stopped, you can remove it by using the docker rm command.